-Ibuprofen stops the body from producing large amounts of prostaglandins when you have an illness or injury.
+Ibuprofen helps relieve pain caused by inflammation, which occurs when the body produces increased amounts of molecules called prostaglandins when you have an illness or injury.

-Prostaglandins are natural chemicals that are released into your body when you are injured or sick.
-When prostaglandins are released, they make nearby nerves very sensitive to pain – which helps your body realise something is wrong.
-So when you put your hand on something sharp, the nearby nerves tell your brain, which quickly sends a message that your hand hurts.
+When prostaglandins are released, they make nearby nerves more sensitive to pain – which helps your body realise something is wrong.
+So for example, when you put your hand on something sharp, the nearby nerves tell your brain, which sends a message that your hand hurts.

-Prostaglandins also make tissues inflamed and swollen–they are one of the reasons your throat swells up when you are sick and your nose gets blocked when you have a cold.
-Prostaglandins are also a reason why a sprained ankle becomes swollen and stiff.
+Prostaglandins also make tissues inflamed and swollen – they are one of the reasons why you get a sore throat when you are sick and why a sprained ankle becomes swollen and painful.

-Because ibuprofen blocks the production of prostaglandins, it works at the site of pain to help relieve pain and reduce inflammation.
+Because ibuprofen blocks the production of prostaglandins throughout the body, it can be used to help relieve body pain caused by inflammation.

 What is ibuprofen used for?

-At over-the-counter doses, ibuprofen is used to provide temporary relief of pain and/or inflammation for:
+At over-the-counter doses, ibuprofen is used to provide temporary relief of pain and/or inflammation associated with:

 - Headaches (e.g. migraines, tension headaches)